PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: Efficient Storage Access With TCRs

 \subsection{Overlapping Computation and Storage I/O}

-To address the limitations of the naive (blocking) table scan for Parquet files, we propose a new Parquet reader for TCRs with all optimizations illustrated in~\Cref{fig:storage_overlap} overlapping storage I/O and GPU computation.
+To address the limitations of the naive (blocking) table scan for Parquet files, we propose a new Parquet reader for TCRs with all optimizations illustrated in~\Cref{fig:storage_overlap}, to fully overlap storage I/O and GPU computation.
 In the following, we first demonstrate that, similar to networking, overlapping is crucial for reducing existing overhead in current GPU query engines with storage capabilities~\cite{velox_cudf, veloxconf_cudf} and afterwards discuss further important optimizations.